Fact Sheet 33:

 Hardly a day goes by without hearing about someone becoming a victim of identity theft or learning about another data breach.
 The exposure of Social Security numbers (SSNs) and other personal information can increase consumers’ susceptibility to identity theft.

-with the Federal Trade Commission's Consumer Sentinel during 2013.
-Privacy Rights Clearinghouse’s “Chronology of Data Breaches” documents over 815 million records that have been compromised since January 2005. www.privacyrights.org/ar/ChronDataBreaches.htm.
+billion from 12.7 million U.S. consumers in 2014.
+Privacy Rights Clearinghouse’s “Chronology of Data Breaches” documents over 816 million records that have been compromised since January 2005. www.privacyrights.org/ar/ChronDataBreaches.htm.

 Faced with these alarming statistics, many consumers have turned to identity theft or credit monitoring services for protection.
 Identity theft monitoring services may sound like a good way to protect your good credit and your good name.
 However, some of these services are overpriced and are not worth the money that they cost.